NaokiHori/SwimmingParticle/docs/source/governing_equation.rst

         \pder{}{c}{\vt}
     }{\vr = 1}.

-Since the Stokes equation is a pure boundary-value problem, the flow field is uniquely determined once the aforementioned boundary conditions are prescribed.
+Since the Stokes equation is a pure boundary-value problem, the entire flow field is uniquely determined once the aforementioned boundary conditions are prescribed.
 In particular, the solution can be conveniently expressed using the stream function :math:`\psi \left( \vr, \vt, t \right)`, given by:

 .. math::